 Growing Cantaloupe

 You should strongly consider growing cantaloupe if you have enough space in your garden and you love fresh fruit.
-Fresh melons from you garden taste much better than those found in the grocery store.
+Fresh melons from you garden usually taste much better than those found in the grocery store.
 Cantaloupe are simple to plant, easy to care for and even simpler to harvest.
 Fresh picked melons also last for several days in the refrigerator.

 Growing Cantaloupe